Shopping tips for lactose-intolerant people

 Soy or oat milk Any amount 0

-What do "lactose-reduced" and "lactose-free" actually mean?
+What does “lactose-reduced” or “lactose-free” mean?

 But because these terms aren’t legally protected, products that don't contain any lactose naturally may be labeled as lactose-free for promotional purposes.
 There may be other, identical products without this label that are less expensive.

 American Heart Association (AHA).
 Understanding Food Nutrition Labels.
-2018.
+2023.

 Bundesministerium für Ernährung und Landwirtschaft (BMEL).
 Allgemeine Kennzeichnungsvorschriften: Allergenkennzeichnung ist Pflicht.
 2021.

 Bundeszentrum für Ernährung (BZfE).
-Laktoseintoleranz.
-2020.
+Lebensmittel: Allergenkennzeichnung.
+2024.

 Bundeszentrum für Ernährung (BZfE).
-Lebensmittel: Allergenkennzeichnung.
-2020.
+Was ist Laktoseintoleranz?
+2024.

 IQWiG health information is written with the aim of helping people understand the advantages and disadvantages of the main treatment options and health care services.